 Olympic Internal Medicine is here for you during the COVID-19 pandemic and our community’s response.
 We want you to know our healthcare team is working diligently to ensure the health and safety of our patients and staff during this global health crisis.
-It is unfortunate, though not unanticipated, that the virus has again surged during the fall flu season.

-For your safety, masks are required to be worn through the duration of your visit to our practice.
+For your safety, masks are required to be worn throughout the duration of your visit to our practice.
 These guidelines were established based on the recommendations set forth by the Kitsap Public Health District and the Washington State Department of Health.
 Research has shown that masking decreases transmission of airborne and droplet viruses, including COVID-19.
 If you are unable to wear a mask, please contact your provider to discuss alternative options.
 You may be asked to schedule a virtual appointment or wear a face shield.

 Our practice is testing those patients who are presenting with symptoms of COVID-19 according to the guidelines set forth by the CDC and the Washington State Department of Health.

 Remember to follow the hygiene and social distancing guidelines listed below: